Table of Contents

 Almost every industry has opportunities to work in web development.
 Think about how many different companies have websites and web applications.
 Well, they all employ or contract web developers to build those.

-Whether you earn a computer science degree, teach yourself, or attend a coding bootcamp, you can find opportunities to work for large enterprises as an in-house web developer.
+Whether you earn a computer science degree, teach yourself, or attend a coding bootcamp, you can find opportunities to work as an in-house web developer for large enterprises.
 Or, you can work for a company specializing in web development services and have the opportunity to work for many different types of clients.

 Whatever career path you take, the job prospects for any type of programming are very good, and will only continue to grow.